Project Management Methods

 So How Are We Different?

-Factors in a IT Project Success Includes:
+Factors in IT Project success include:

 - Understanding the goals & objectives